adhirajcs/Gaming-Hub/README.md

 4. Create a pull request detailing your changes.

 ## Author
-Gaming Hub is created and maintained by [Your Name].
-If you have any questions or need assistance, you can reach out to me at [your.email@example.com].
+Gaming Hub is created and maintained by [Adhiraj](https://github.com/adhirajcs).

 ---